nico-espinosadice/math189-bigdata/Homework6/EM_Paper_Review.md

 When the new algorithm was tested on a real application, it did significantly better than maximizing the log-likelihood using the gradient descent method.

 ### Algorithm and Code
 The authors implemented the algorithm for a recommendation system using Matlab.
-The file most pertinent to our class discussions is em.m (a Matlab file); it is responsible for implementing the expectation-maximization, and has functions to calculate the log-likelihood, etc. (The link to the code is given above).
+The file most pertinent to our class discussions is *em.m* (a Matlab file); it is responsible for implementing the expectation-maximization, including helper functions to calculate the log-likelihood and V. (The link to the code is given above).
 The algorithm is presented in pseudocode below.

 (Gillenwater, Kulesza, Fox, Taskar 2014):
 ![Algorithm from Paper](https://github.com/nico-espinosadice/math189-bigdata/blob/master/Homework6/EM_Paper_Algorithm.png)